logzio/documentation/docs/user-guide/observability/faq.md

 ## What data can Observability IQ Assistant access upon activation?

+The Observability IQ Assistant activates when you input a prompt in its interface and operates within the same region in which your Logz.io data is hosted.
+It is designed to access only the data currently visible in your browser, including your current query, the graphs visible on the screen, and a limited number of logs due to size constraints.
+This setup ensures that the IQ Assistant interacts exclusively with the data you're actively analyzing.

 Observability IQ Assistant activates when you input a prompt in its interface.
 It is designed to access only the data currently visible on the browser, your current query, and a limited number of logs due to size constrictions and limits.
 This setup ensures the IQ Assistant only interacts with the data you're currently analyzing.

 ## Can account admins see my queries and chat history?